aakella1/quarkus-workshop-labs/12-Quarkus-Streaming.didact.md

 ## 4. Create Kafka Cluster

 The Strimzi operator installs and manages Kafka clusters on Kubernetes.
-It’s been pre-installed for you, so all you have to do is create a Kafka cluster inside your namespace.
+You can go to "Operator Hub" and install the AMQ-Streams operator very easily.
+Open [the AMQ-Streams blog](https://middlewareblog.redhat.com/2019/12/10/getting-started-with-the-red-hat-amq-streams-operator/) in your browser.

-First, on the https://console-openshift-console.apps.cluster-alpha-eeb8.alpha-eeb8.sandbox811.opentlc.com/topology/ns/PLEASE ENTER USERID AT TOP OF PAGE-project[Topology View^], click **+Add** and, then From Catalog:
+First, on the OpenShift Developer view, click **+Add** and, then From Catalog:

 ![Diagram](docs/31-qstreaming-fromcat.png)